qtyra/smart-persistence.nvim/README.md

 ## Usage

-My recommended workflow is to have a dashboard plugin like dashboard [dashboard.nvim](https://github.com/nvimdev/dashboard-nvim) or [alpha-nvim](https://github.com/goolord/alpha-nvim) and add a one-key option to open the last session.
+My recommended workflow is to have a dashboard plugin like dashboard [dashboard.nvim](https://github.com/nvimdev/dashboard-nvim) or [alpha-nvim](https://github.com/goolord/alpha-nvim) and adding a one-key map to open the last session.

 Alternatively, you can set a keymap like this: